 Can vitamin A deficiency be prevented?

 A regular intake of vitamin A-rich foods will usually prevent vitamin A deficiency as long as you do not have any long-term condition preventing your body from using the vitamin A in your diet.
-Liver, beef, chicken, eggs, whole milk, fortified milk, carrots, mangoes, orange fruits, sweet potatoes, spinach, kale and other green vegetables are among foods rich in vitamin A.
+Liver, beef, chicken, oily fish, eggs, whole milk, fortified milk, carrots, mangoes, orange fruits, sweet potatoes, spinach, kale and other green vegetables are among foods rich in vitamin A.